H-zz-H69/Discord-RAT/README.md

 - **Way better encryption**
   Enhanced encryption to keep operations secure and undetected. 🔐🕵️

-- **Monitor Brightness & Display Control**
-  Remotely adjust screen brightness, turn it off or on, or invert colors to confuse the target. 🖥️🔦

 - **Mouse & Keyboard stop**
   Freeze or disable the target’s mouse and keyboard, making their system unusable. 🖱️❌⌨️